With Apologies to Jesse Jackson: Reaction

-This episode received coverage by the CNN programs Showbiz Tonight and Paula Zahn Now in the days following the broadcast of this episode.
-Kovon and Jill Flowers, who co-founded the organization Abolish the "N" Word, which is linked with the National Association for the Advancement of Colored People, praised this episode, saying it was a good example of how it felt to be called nigger.
+This episode received coverage by the CNN programs Showbiz Tonight and Paula Zahn Now in the days following its broadcast.
+Kovon and Jill Flowers, who co-founded the organization Abolish the "N" Word, which is linked with the National Association for the Advancement of Colored People, praised this episode, calling it a hilarious but good example of educating the public on the impact of racist slurs such as nigger.

 The Parents Television Council named this episode, along with the episode of The Sarah Silverman Program that aired right after this episode, the "Worst Cable Content of the Week" in its campaign for cable choice.
 The episode received about 2.8 million viewers.

 Critical response

 Travis Fickett of IGN gave the episode a 10/10, commenting, "There's really no other way to explain how this show remains not only brilliantly funny, but more relevant and insightful than anything else on television."
 In 2009, Sean O'Neal of The A.V.
-Club praised the episode, remarking, "I’ve always said that I believe South Park is some of the best satire on TV when it’s firing on all cylinders, and to that end I’ve seen it do ironic racism in a way that’s borderline revolutionary [in this episode]."
+Club praised the episode, remarking: "I've always said that I believe South Park is some of the best satire on TV when it's firing on all cylinders, and to that end I've seen it do ironic racism in a way that's borderline revolutionary [in this episode]."